"Im Rennen der Philosophie gewinnt, wer am langsamsten laufen kann. Oder: der, der das Ziel zuletzt erreicht." (another obscure Austrian philosopher)

 Before that (in 2020) I obtained a PhD in Philosophy at Stanford, where I co-founded & coordinated the research workshop Varieties of Agency (originally with Michael Bratman & Tamar Schapiro; most recently with David Hills & Barry Maguire).

-In public international law I remain particularly interested in issues about the use of force (ius ad bellum; in bello) & anti-discrimination law.
+In public international law I remain particularly interested in issues concerning the use of force (ius ad bellum and in bello), anti-discrimination law, and, in dim light of present days, compliance theory.

 Forthcoming:

-✧ with Dan Cheely eds.
+✧ (2024) ed.
 Anscombe and the Anscombe Archive (University of Pennsylvania), collects scholarly essays on the same.

-✧ "Anscombe on Basic Action: Doubts about Doubts", in Cheely and Hauthaler eds. discusses an unpublished manuscript of Anscombe's on "Doubts about 'Basic Action'".
+✧ (2024) "Anscombe on Basic Action: Doubts about Doubts", in Hauthaler ed. discusses an unpublished manuscript of Anscombe's on "Doubts about 'Basic Action'".

 ✧ (2015) “Praktisches Unwissen und Irren”, Kertscher & Müller eds.
 (2015): Lebensform und Praxisform.
 Paderborn (Mentis). discusses forms of failure of practical thought & action.